Historical Apoplexy · State Legislative Adaptations · Vermont

 FILING: A bill may be introduced by any member of the House of Representatives or the Senate.
 Bills are designated H. (House) or S. (Senate) followed by a number.
 Bills are filed with the Clerk of the House or the Secretary of the Senate.

-COMMITTEE ASSIGNMENT: Upon introduction, this bill would likely be assigned to: - House Committee on Agriculture, Food Resiliency, and
+COMMITTEE ASSIGNMENT: Upon introduction, this bill would likely be assigned to the House Committee on Agriculture, Food Resiliency, and Forestry, or the Senate Committee on Agriculture.
+Because the bill makes appropriations, it may also be referred to the House Committee on Appropriations or the Senate Committee on Appropriations.

 FISCAL NOTE: The Joint Fiscal Office prepares fiscal notes for all bills with budgetary impact, pursuant to Vt.
 Stat.
 Ann. tit.
 2, Sec.
 505.